Hello Are you worried about your Pet? We’re here to help…

 In most cases, you can remove ticks from your pet at home without going to a vet.

-Be careful that you are not accidentally trying to removing anything else, like warts or nipples!
+Be careful that you are not accidentally trying to remove anything else, like warts or nipples!
 Look for the tick’s legs to be sure that it is in fact a tick that you are dealing with.

 Once you are sure it is a tick, follow the steps below to remove it from your pet safely: